 If you are visiting Cagliari and think that tasting local dishes is part of the trip (one of the best if you ask me), you will be curious to learn about the best restaurants in Cagliari.
-I have tried them all, so the restaurants in Cagliari mentioned here truly are a local’s recommendation!
+I have tried them all, so the restaurants in Cagliari mentioned here truly are a local’s recommendation, and 100% authentic!

 Throughout Italy the culture of food and eating well and healthy is very widespread: we really care about what we are eating, where it comes from and how it is cooked.
 Each region has its own peculiarities, local products and traditional dishes and Sardinia makes no exception, considering it’s an island and so isolated from the rest of the country.

 We usually eat out to relax after a long working week and to meet friends.
 I’ve tried all these restaurants in Cagliari and I like each of them for several reasons: good food is obviously the first and most important but not it’s not the only one.
 I do pay attention to the service, the location and good value for money.
 The restaurants mentioned in this post are not cheap but, anyway, thanks to the quality and freshness of their products I think they are worth every cent.